 -Unfortunately, when we visited there was an awful smell coming from a sewer near the playground.
 Hopefully it will be fixed somehow.

 -There is no splash pad here, though I had thought one was being built.
+(It was instead installed at Parksinson Park).

 -There are two parking lots.